 The pub has won many awards e.g. in 2018 for the 2nd year in succession, it won the “Best Bar None” award and also the “Best Independent Venue” award.

 They have regularly raised money for charities including Notts LGBT+ Network and Stonebridge City Farm.
 Landlady Debbie Law described the pub as “A community centre with a liquor licence”.
 On Sept.
-25th 2021 she will be celebrating 20 years of managing the pub.
+25th 2021 she celebrated 20 years of managing the pub.
+Ill health led to her retiring in 2022 and the pub was then managed by Brent Foster.

 The Napier pub on Union Road was a popular lesbian bar in the 1960s.

 Some people say that at that time it was "the" bar - exceeding the popularity of the Foresters.
-The building is no longer standing - the picture shows the current location of the Aldi shop.
-The Napier used to be at the back of where this shop is located.
+The building is no longer standing - the picture shows the current location which, until recently, was Aldi.
+The Napier used to be at the back of where this shop was located.
 Thanks to Tony and Angela for the information.
 Does anyone have any pictures of the original?

 The first club in this area was The Pavilion Club sited in Shardlow, a location deliberately chosen to be more or less equidistant from Nottingham, Derby and Leicester.
 It developed out of a pub night called the "Bona Ome" club which was tried out in several pubs in places like Langley Mill, Sneinton and Shardlow.